 Image Credit: Image copyright www.InsectIdentification.org; No Reproduction Permitted

-The eco-savvy Trashline Orb Weaver reuses the leaf and plant debris around it to enhance its web.
+The eco-savvy Trashline Orbweaver reuses dried leaf and plant debris around it to enhance its web.

-The name of this spider stems from its thicker line of silk in the web (stabilimentum).
+The name of this spider stems from a thick line of silk in the web called a stabilimentum.
 The purpose of the stablimentum has not been concretely determined in academic circles.
-Some argue it is designed to attract insects, but deter birds (which could destroy a web).
+Some argue it is designed to attract insects, but deter birds from flying through a web, destroying it.
 Others speculate it aids in mating.
-Regardless, the Trashline Orbweaver collects bits of debris in that part of its web and hides in it.
+Regardless, the Trashline Orbweaver collects bits of local plant trash and debris and builds it into that part of its web.
+It also uses debris to hide itself.